AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/using-the-compose-window/composing-bulk-emails-with-select-and-send.md

    >[!NOTE]
    >
    >All of the recipients will be selected by default.
-If you click on an individual and want to re-select everyone, click **All Recipients**.
+If you click on an individual and want to re-select everyone, click **[!UICONTROL All Recipients]**.
 As a reminder, all of the recipients must be selected in order to make bulk edits.

 1. Make your changes in the editor.
 You can create a new email or edit a template (in this example we're creating a new email).